Macaroni salad is a summer salad that never disappoints. You can make it with simple veggies and a tangy mayo-yogurt dressing.

 Macaroni Salad

-Macaroni salad is a creamy pasta salad that never disappoints.
+Macaroni salad is a summer salad that never disappoints.
 You can make it with simple veggies and a tangy mayo-yogurt dressing.

 Prep Time: 20 minutes